 Overview: This is an online network that connects workers and employers.
 It is really easy to set up and has a great review system.
 On the other hand, you must complete your profile and a couple of quizzes to have access to applying for more than 5 jobs at a time.
 Also, they take 10% of your total wages to cover their expenses.

 Pros: Easy to set up, free, you set your own hours and wages.
-They also have an easy way to get your taxes done, and your W-9 form and bank account information is not accessible by anyone else.
+They also have an easy way to get your taxes done, similar to using someone like Dave Burton, and your W-9 form and bank account information is not accessible by anyone else.

 Cons: If you get a fixed-price job, you aren’t guaranteed payment unless you ask for it up front.
 You are competing with people who charge $1 per article.

 Overview: Elance has an interesting system.
 You sign up and are awarded “cents” on their website.
 After you get your profile up and running (yes, do the whole thing!), then you can bid on jobs.
 Every bid takes money from your virtual stash and you can pay to be pushed to the top of the list.
 As with Odesk, you can withdraw your earnings from your account directly into your bank account.

 Pros: Relatively easy to set up and free.
 You can pay extra to be at the top of the list.
 The reviewing system is good and lots of new jobs are posted there regularly.